-With the busiest shopping season upon us, now is the perfect time to take stock of the checkout experience on your e-commerce website.
-This part of the online shopping process can be a deal breaker for many consumers, with various issues causing them to abandon their digital shopping carts entirely.
+With the busiest shopping season upon us, now is the perfect time to take stock of your e-commerce checkout experience.
+This part of the online shopping process can be a deal breaker for many consumers, with various issues resulting in shopping cart abandonment.

 Fortunately, there are a number of ways to overcome the most common checkout challenges.
 In this article, we’ll review three potential problems, and discuss how to avoid them.
 Grab a cart and let’s get started!

 Why the Checkout Experience Matters to Online Shoppers

 At one time or another, most of us have loaded up a digital shopping cart only to abandon it at the last minute.
 We might have been faced with an overwhelming number of options, or with a confusing or even broken checkout process.

 Research indicates several reasons shoppers can be highly particular about their checkout experiences.
 While abandoned carts can have a number of causes, research indicates that shipping costs are a primary factor.
 In fact, 63 percent of consumers indicate this as a reason for abandoning the purchase process.

 While statistics vary, a meta-study of shopping cart abandonment over the past 13 years indicated that abandonment happens at a rate of around 70 percent on average.
 This figure can often differ between industries, of course.
 For example, the airline and travel industries tend to experience high rate of abandonments.

 However, the user experience and the checkout process itself also matter.
 What’s more, abandonment from mobile devices tends to be higher than on other types of devices.
 There are a lot of reasons consumers make steps towards purchasing items, and then leave before completing the process.

 Obviously, abandoned carts mean a loss in potential revenue.
 Streamlining your checkout process and creating more mobile-friendly experiences can have a positive impact on your bottom line.
 In order to do that, you need to understand the factors that influence cart abandonment and how to control them.